 Difference between eCommerce internal site search and standard search engine

 While all search queries entered on regular search engines are intended for a quick and desired response.
-While on eCommerce, the customer intends to search for products to buy.
+On eCommerce, the customer intends to search for products to buy.

-The complexity of algorithms that runs behind typical search engines needs to understand human language and respond typically for every query entered. eCommerce search engines work with just one factor in mind “show products with their ability to sell,” better a relevant product is shown, the better is its possibility to sell.
+The complexity of algorithms that run behind typical search engines needs to understand human language and respond typically for every query entered.
+ECommerce search engines work with just one factor in mind: “show products with their ability to sell,” the better a relevant product is shown, the better is its possibility to sell.

 Different elements involved in the backend to show relevant results for both types of search engines.